thejameswang/collab-me/README.md

 ## Key Features

-* Passport - User Authentication
+* User authentication using Passport
-  - Hash protected usernames and passport
+  - Hash protected passwords
-* Sync Text Collaborative Editing
+  + A user can login and register
+* Real-time text collaboration using Socket.io
   - While you type, socket connection allows for live text sync
-* Document Ownership
-  - Allows for document collaboration while also document ownership
+  + Multiple users can edit a document at the same time
-* Word Search
+* Search for words in document
+  - Similar to Ctrl + F
+  + A user can find a given word in the document via the search bar
-* Toolbar for basic Markdown formatting
+* Toolbar for basic markdown formatting using Draft.js
-* Supports multiple cursors
+  + A user can bold, italicize, underline, strikethrough, align, etc.
-* Cross platform
+* Cross platform via Electron
-  - Windows, Mac and Linux ready.
+  - Windows, Mac and Linux ready

 ## How To Use